 Allowance has been made in plaza layout for outbound inspection of selected trucks prior to crossing the border.
-CBP inspections are generally associated with the act of entering the country.
-However, the CBP is also authorized to inspect
+U.S. Customs and Border Protection (CBP) inspections are generally associated with the act of entering the country.

 What is a Plaza?
 What Occurs There?